SY-23/rock-paper-scissors-lizard-spock-card-game/README.md

 ## Installation / Running the Game

-1. Clone the repository
+1. Clone the repository or download it as ZIP

-2. Open the project folder
+2. Open the project folder in a code editor such as VS Code
+3. Start a local web server (for example with the Live Server extension)

-3. Open `index.html` in your browser
+4. Open the provided local URL in your browser

 The game runs entirely in the browser.